Assistant Professor Karen Brennan shares expert tips for out-of-school computing fun

 We’re all on board with summer reading, but what about summer coding?
 As modes of communication expand in this digital age, traditional notions of what it means to be literate are evolving too.
 Computational literacy — learning to read and write the language of computers — is gaining traction as a new educational benchmark.
 Soon, not too many Junes from now, your third grader will come home with a summer coding list tucked into her folder alongside that trusty summer reading list.

 One of the most articulate advocates for the power of computing as a creative, mind-expanding medium is Assistant Professor Karen Brennan.
 She founded ScratchEd, an online community for educators who are using the friendly programming language Scratch to bring computer science to their classrooms.
 Last year, she released the Guide to Creative Computing, an accessible resource for teachers, librarians, museum educators, parents, and students to plunge in and start coding.
-And now she’s out with a companion piece — a coding workbook specifically for learners.

 Among Brennan’s recommendations for happy computing: